dataluscorp/browser/toolkit/crashreporter/docs/Using_the_Mozilla_symbol_server.rst

 Using the Mozilla symbol server
 ===============================

-The Mozilla project runs a symbol server for trunk Firefox nightly and release builds on Windows.
-Symbols are available for at least 30 previous days worth of nightly builds, and Firefox releases from 2.0.0.4.
+The Mozilla project runs a symbol server for trunk Datalus nightly and release builds on Windows.
+Symbols are available for at least 30 previous days worth of nightly builds, and Datalus releases from 2.0.0.4.
 This allows debugging of those builds without forcing all users to download large debugging files.
 The server functions like `Microsoft's symbol server <https://docs.microsoft.com/windows/win32/dxtecharts/debugging-with-symbols>`__